 PURCHASING TICKETS:

-2. Complete the contract as always and send with the invoice from the box office to BOCES.
-Arrangement should be confirmed in writing between the school and the vendor.
+- Complete the contract as always and send with the invoice and W9 from the box office to BOCES.
+This is the only paperwork BOCES needs but detailed contract agreements (e.g., cancellation terms), should be confirmed by the district in writing with signatures of both parties and attached as per their usual contract arrangements.

 III.
 [NYSSMA] New York State School Music Association